yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 - **strategy**: Any ERC-4626 compliant contract that can be added to an allocator vault that earns yield on an underlying asset.
 - **debt**: The amount of the underlying asset that an allocator vault has sent to a strategy to earn yield.
 - **report**: The function where a vault accounts for any profits or losses a strategy has accrued, charges applicable fees, and locks profit to be distributed to depositors.
 - **role_manager**: The position given to an address in a vault that controls what other addresses have rights to call permissioned functions on the vault.

 ## Deployment

 There are multiple ways to handle deployments of vaults.
-By far the simplest way to deploy your own multi strategy vaults is by utilizing the pre-built, `RoleManager` and `RoleManagerFactory` contracts.
+By far the simplest way to deploy your own multi-strategy vaults is by utilizing the pre-built `RoleManager` and `RoleManagerFactory` contracts.

-The `RoleManagerFactory` can be used to deploy a full set of V3 periphery contracts including an `Accountant`, `DebtAllocator`, `Registry` and `RoleManager` and will configure them all automatically to make deployment and management as simple as possible while still allowing full customization where desired.
+The `RoleManagerFactory` can be used to deploy a full set of V3 periphery contracts including `Accountant`, `DebtAllocator`, `Registry` and `RoleManager` contracts and will configure them all automatically to make deployment and management as simple as possible while still allowing full customization where desired.

 You will only need three variables.

 1. `projectName` : The name of your project i.e. "Yearn"
 2. `governance` : The main address to be in control of the vaults and RoleManager contract.
 This should be a fully trusted address.
 3. `management` :  Secondary address to manage lower risk more day to day needs of the vault such as debt allocations.

 ```solidity
 projectName = "Project Name"     // Name of your project.